Visiting Lanai Checklist

 9 – Pack your appetite

 Tucked into the Four Seasons Resort Lanai, Lanai’s rendition of Nobu lives up to its international acclaim with an omakase tasting menu that highlights the island’s bounty, such as yellowtail sushi with jalapeno and garden greens with Yuzu dressing.
 But it’s the sweeping views that’ll steal your heart, stretching out over Lanai’s unique lava outcroppings.
 Also located within the resort is The Sports Bar & Grill, a laidback but nonetheless elegant venue that offers hearty fare like chicken Cobb salads and grilled Kalbi ribs.
 Meanwhile, more ocean views abound at One Forty, where you can dive into a plate of Brioche French toast in the morning or arrive in the later hours of the day for Wagyu beef and seared scallops with black truffle essence.
 Determined to keep your toes in the water as you dine on a plate of papaya?
 Mosey into Malibu Farm (which, by the way, has sensational Bloody Marys).
 100% Kona Peaberry is served super-hot at Kope, while Blue Ginger Café dishes out ono loco mocos and bowls of fried saimin.
 Hoping to see some local talent?
-Book a table at Lanai City Grille, which features live music, terrific venison, a koa wood bar, and a fabulous patio.
+Book at a table at Lanai City Grille, which features live music, terrific venison, a koa wood bar, and a fabulous patio.

 Bonus tips: Don’t think your dining options are exclusively reserved for big spenders: Lanai City boasts a handful of spots to fit every budget.
 In addition to the aforementioned Blue Ginger Café, you’ll also find Café 565—which offers burgers, pizzas, sandwiches, and chicken katsu platters—Coffee Works (which has damn-fine bagels and lox), and plate lunches at the local fave, No Ka Oi Grindz.
 Essentials (and so much more) can be purchased at Richard’s Market (which recently got a major overhaul), while some of the freshest, most sumptuous poke in Hawaii sells out fast at Lanai ‘Ohana Poke Market.